 The GPIO is organized into six banks of registers that group related interface signals.
 Each GPIO is independently and dynamically programmed as input, output, or interrupt sensing.
 Software can read all GPIO values within a bank using a single load instruction, or write data to one or more GPIOs (within a range of GPIOs) using a single store instruction.
-Figure 2-17 shows the GPIO configuration options.
+The following figure shows the GPIO configuration options.

-Figure 2-17: Configuring GPIO Pins
+Figure 30: Configuring GPIO Pins